 Each body, through its chief executive or accountable officer, is responsible for establishing arrangements to ensure the proper conduct of its affairs including the legality of activities and transactions, and for monitoring the adequacy and effectiveness of these arrangements.
-Audited bodies should involve those charged with governance in monitoring these arrangements.
+Audited bodies should involve those charged with governance (including Audit Committees or equivalent) in monitoring these arrangements.